VeRA: Vector-based Random Matrix Adaptation: Experiments

 \section{Experiments}

 In this section, we conduct a series of experiments to evaluate our finetuning method.
 We start by comparing our approach to LoRA and other baselines on the GLUE and E2E benchmarks.
-Following this, we turn our attention to instruction-tuning of Llama2 7B model.
-Next, we select one task and vary the rank for both methods to examine how performance scales with the number of trainable parameters.
+Following this, we turn our attention to instruction-tuning of Llama models, and image classification with Vision Transformers.
+Next, we select one task and vary the rank for both methods, LoRA and VeRA, to examine how performance scales with the number of trainable parameters.
 Lastly, an ablation study sheds light on the importance of each component in our method, including the influence of different initializations.

 \paragraph{Baselines.}

 We compare VeRA to the following baselines: \begin{itemize} \itemsep0.em \item \emph{Full finetuning} - the model is initialized with pretrained weights and all parameters are being trained. \item \emph{Bitfit} - this baseline involves the sole finetuning of bias vectors, keeping all other parameters fixed.
 This technique has been investigated in depth by \citet{zaken2022bitfit}. \item \emph{Adapter tuning} - initially introduced by \citet{houlsby2019parameterefficient}, involves the integration of adapter layers between the self-attention and MLP modules, followed by a residual connection.
 This setup includes two fully connected layers and a nonlinearity and is denoted as $\textbf{Adapter}^{\textbf{H}}$.
 A variation by \citet{lin-etal-2020-exploring}, $\textbf{Adapter}^{\textbf{L}}$, employs the adapter layer solely after the MLP module and subsequent to a LayerNorm.
 This closely resembles an alternative design suggested by \citet{pfeiffer-etal-2021-adapterfusion}, referred to as $\textbf{Adapter}^{\textbf{P}}$.
 Another baseline, termed AdapterDrop by \citet{ruckle-etal-2021-adapterdrop}, enhances efficiency by omitting certain adapter layers and is represented as $\textbf{Adapter}^{\textbf{D}}$. \item \emph{LoRA} \citep{hu2022lora} - as introduced in the earlier section. \end{itemize}